-Each candidate is guaranteed a maximum of four (4) free guest tickets for the December Commencement exercises.
-To order them, candidates need to specify the number of tickets being requested via myPurdue in the "Graduating" link, found in the top navigation bar, that became available on September 30, 2016 at 8:30 a.m.
+Each candidate is guaranteed a maximum of four (4) free guest tickets for the May Commencement exercises.
+To order them, candidates need to specify the number of tickets being requested via myPurdue in the "Graduating" link, found in the top navigation bar, that is available on March 3, 2017 at 8:30 a.m.
 ET.

 Electronic tickets are generated with a unique identifier that is traceable back to the student who requested them.
 Because of this feature, they can be printed multiple times.
 However, only the first set of allocated tickets scanned by the Hall of Music staff will gain entrance.
 Duplicate tickets with the same bar code will be denied entrance after the first set of tickets has been scanned.
 Any attempt to sell or make mass copies of electronic tickets will be considered a misuse of Purdue University property.
 This may result in the violation being reported to the Office of Student Rights and Responsibilities, which may include disciplinary action.